parijatmishra/parijatmishra.github.io/_posts/2021-03-30-what-i-learnt-from-ctos-business.md

 novice engineers from asking questions and learning, and encourage people to hide their mistakes or capability gaps.

 Culture takes time and repetition to build and maintain.
-The CTO and the other CxOs need to consciously spend time on an ongoing basis to propagating and maintaining culture, not just by example, but being explicitly vocal about it.
+The amount of time is usually under-estimated and undervalued.
+The CTO and the other CxOs need to consciously spend time on an ongoing basis to propagating and maintaining culture, by example and also being explicitly vocal about it.
+It is easy to be vocal about a principle and then not following it.
+Every individual CxO will forget to exemplify a principle or lose an opportunity to do so.
+The CxO suite must agree that espousing principles visibly is important, agree to call each other out, support each other, and be forgiving to each other on exemplifying their principles.

 ## Run Technology as a Business